Junior journalist opportunities

 Where?
 The Watermill Theatre, Bagnor, Newbury RG20 8AE

-Christmas at the Eden Project
+Christmas at the London Eye

 When?
-From Friday 21 November
+From 23 November – 4 January

 Write a book review and have it featured in First News!